dortania/OpenCore-Install-Guide/installer-guide/mac-install.md

 Now we'll be formatting the USB to prep for both the macOS installer and OpenCore.
 We'll want to use macOS Extended (HFS+) with a GUID partition map.
 This will create two partitions: the main `MyVolume` and a second called `EFI` which is used as a boot partition where your firmware will check for boot files.

-* Note: By default, Disk Utility only shows partitions – press Cmd/Win+2 to show all devices (alternatively you can press the View button)
+* **Note**: By default, Disk Utility only shows partitions – press Cmd/Win+2 to show all devices (alternatively you can press the View button).
-* Note 2: Users following "Legacy macOS: Online method" section can skip to [Setting up OpenCore's EFI environment](#setting-up-opencore-s-efi-environment)
+* **Note 2**: Users following "Legacy macOS: Online method" section can skip to [Setting up OpenCore's EFI environment](#setting-up-opencore-s-efi-environment).

 ![Formatting the USB](../images/installer-guide/mac-install-md/format-usb.png)